Circle actions on almost complex manifolds with isolated fixed points: Properties and Classification

 \begin{cor} Let the circle act on a compact almost complex manifold $M$ with non-empty fixed point set.
 Then there are at least two fixed points, and if $\dim M \geq 8$, then there are at least three fixed points.
 Moreover, if the Chern class map is not identically zero and $\dim M \geq 6$, then there are at least four fixed points. \end{cor}

+\begin{proof} The first claim follows immediately from Theorem \ref{t26}.
+Next, suppose that $\dim M \geq 6$ and the Chern class map is not identically zero.
+Then the image of the Chern class map contains at least two elements.
+On the other hand, by Theorem \ref{t24}, $\sum_{p \in M^{S^1}} c_1(M)(p)=0$.
+Therefore, if there are two or three fixed points, then the Chern class map is somewhere injective.
+Since $\dim M \geq 6$, by Theorem \ref{t27}, there must be at least four fixed points. \end{proof}

-Therefore, all the results in \cite{PT} extend to a circle action on an almost complex manifold.
-With all of the above, we are ready to prove our main result.
+With all of the above, we are ready to classify an almost complex $S^1$-manifold with three fixed points.

-\begin{theorem} Let the circle act on a compact almost complex manifold $M$.
-Assume that the action preserves the almost complex structure and there are three fixed points.
-Then $\dim M=4$.
+\begin{theorem} Let the circle act on a compact, connected almost complex manifold $M$.
+If there are exactly three fixed points, then $\dim M=4$.
 Moreover, the weights at the fixed points are $\{a+b,a\},\{-a,b\}$, and $\{-b,-a-b\}$ for some positive integers $a$ and $b$. \end{theorem}